danallison/collectiveprovidence.church/index.md

 Unlike divine providence, which is by definition beyond human comprehension, collective providence is tangible and even measurable.
 Collective providence is something we can systematically study and cultivate.

+The mission of our church is to cultivate collective providence for the benefit of all.

+## What is reciprocity?

+Reciprocity means doing unto others as you would have them do unto you, and it is a common value found across many cultures and religious traditions.
+It is also a key enabling factor in the cultivation of collective providence.

+When members of a collective practice reciprocity, helping anyone helps everyone.

 ## Stone Soup

 <img src="stone-soup.jpg" width="400px">